lorabridge/lorabridge/README.md

 <img src="https://github.com/lorabridge/docs-internal/blob/main/literature/docs/assets/lorabridge_frontpage_system_diagram.png" alt="Logo" width="1000">

-LoRaBridge enables a range extension for wireless sensors via LoRaWAN.
-With a boosted range, e.g. home automation sensors can be mounted in locations, such as cellars, attics or garden houses, which are hard to reach with medium/short range connectivity.
+LoRaBridge delivers range extension for wireless sensors via LoRaWAN.
+Hence, e.g., home automation sensors can be mounted in locations, such as cellars, attics or garden houses, which are hard to reach with medium/short range connectivity.

-The two key components of the LoRaBridge are:
+The two key components of LoRaBridge are:
-1) The Bridge unit - Collects, compresses and transmits sensor data over LoRaWAN
+1) <i> Bridge unit </i> - Collects, compresses and transmits sensor data over LoRaWAN
-2) The Gateway unit - Receives, decompresses and forwards the sensor data to a backend system.
+2) <i> Gateway unit </i> - Receives, decompresses and forwards the sensor data to a backend system.

-At the moment the full installation of LoRaBridge connects Zigbee sensors (supported by Zigbee2MQTT) to Home Assistant home automation framework.
+Currently the full installation of LoRaBridge connects Zigbee sensors (supported by <a href="https://www.zigbee2mqtt.io/">Zigbee2MQTT</a>) to <a href="https://www.home-assistant.io/">Home Assistant</a>.
-For details on how to customize LoRaBridge for your own needs, please refer to developer manual (TODO: add link)
+For details on how to customize LoRaBridge for your own needs, please refer to the developer manual (TODO: add link)

 ### Features